uh-dcm/news-article-collection-container/docs/rahti-guide.md

 1. Click the **+** sign (top right),  or **+Add** (left sidebar) and then in that **Import YAML**, whichever way since both open the same page
 2. In the large black input field under the title **Import YAML**:
-   - Drag and drop the `news-collection-complete.yaml` file
-   - Or more easily just copy all of the content from the file and paste it into the input field
+   - Drag and drop the `news-collection-complete.yaml` file, or more easily just copy all of the content from the file and paste it into the input field
 3. IMPORTANT: in this view change `your-app-name` in `your-app-name.2.rahtiapp.fi` to your chosen address
 4. Click **Create**